stonepros/stone/doc/start/os-recommendations.rst

  OS Recommendations
 ====================

-Ceph Dependencies
+Stone Dependencies
 =================

-As a general rule, we recommend deploying Ceph on newer releases of Linux.
+As a general rule, we recommend deploying Stone on newer releases of Linux.
 We also recommend deploying on releases with long-term support.

 Linux Kernel
 ------------

-- **Ceph Kernel Client**
+- **Stone Kernel Client**

-  If you are using the kernel client to map RBD block devices or mount CephFS, the general advice is to use a "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.
+  If you are using the kernel client to map RBD block devices or mount StoneFS, the general advice is to use a "stable" or "longterm maintenance" kernel series provided by either http://kernel.org or your Linux distribution on any client hosts.